 Biopsy procedures involve using a needle to obtain samples of the target tissue.
 The biopsy needle typically consists of an outer cannula (a thin tube) with a small opening (a window) at the side of the tip and an inner trocar (a surgical instrument with a three-sided cutting point) with a cutting blade at the distal end.
-The skin at the biopsy site will be cleaned and sterilized.
 An incision, about 1 cm, will be made and the needle is advanced into the skeletal tissue.
 Next, suction is applied to the inner trocar, the outer trocar is pulled back, skeletal muscle tissue is drawn into the window of the outer cannula by the suction, and the inner trocar is rapidly closed, thus cutting or clipping the skeletal tissue sample.
 The needle is rotated 90° and another cut is made.
 This process may be repeated 2-3 times more.
-In some cases, your doctor may forgo the needle and obtain a biopsy directly by incising the tissue or scraping it off.
-Up to 3 biopsies, each the size of a pencil eraser (~200 mg) may be collected from the biopsy site.
-There will be only one biopsy site (incision), and each biopsy sample obtained from the site may comprise multiple tissue types.
-In case you are discharged from the hospital before 48 hours after your surgery, a member of the study team will reach out to you by phone to enquire about any biopsy-related adverse events or complications you may be experiencing.
+In some cases, the doctor may forgo the needle and obtain a biopsy directly by incising the tissue or scraping it off.
+Up to 200 mg (approximately the size of a pencil eraser) of the tissue may be obtained.

 Once the biopsy has been collected, direct pressure will be applied to the biopsy site with a sterile gauze.
 The incision site will be cleaned and the wound closed using any of the closing methods including surgical adhesive, tape, or sutures.
 Non-sterile gauze pads will then be placed on the incision site and secured with adhesive wrap or tape.
+The doctor will discharge you when they consider you fit to be discharged.